-Mendocino Land Trust has evaluated subsequent events through August 1, 2023, the date which the financial statements were available to be issued.
+Mendocino Land Trust has evaluated subsequent events through February 14, 2024, the date on which the financial statements were available to be issued.
 The COVID-19 pandemic in the United States has caused business disruption and a reduction in economic activity.
 While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration and the impact it will have on the Land Trust's operations and the financial position.
 Any financial impact to the Land Trust cannot be reasonably estimated at this time.
-On December 28, 2022, Mendocino Land Trust received a restricted donation to the Redwood Protection and Restoration Fund in the form of transferred securities valued at \$693,494.
-These securities will be presented in the financial statements for the fiscal year ended June 30, 2023, in Restricted Cash and Investments.
-A subsequent valuation was completed on the contributed nonfinancial asset of real property in the amount of \$116,000.
-The original valuation recorded in contributions in the financial statements is \$240,000.